|X Mr Karparov visited the surgery with her daughter.|

-It’s important to use the correct gender when writing.
 While it may seem simple, a lot of students make this mistake.
+This partly because English does things slightly different than other languages.

 What’s the most common mistake?

-Sometimes the mistake is using the incorrect gender of the patient’s relative such as the example above.
-Sometimes it’s the incorrect gender for the patient themselves:
+Sometimes, writers and speakers will use the incorrect gender of the patient’s relative, such as the example above.
+Other times, it’s the incorrect gender for the patient themselves:

 If you would like to know more about gender or another aspect of English, take a look at our Preparation Portal today.